davidrbourke/DVA-C02/Route 53.md

 - For private resource not accessible from the internet, the way to allow health checks to be used, is to create Cloud Watch metrics/alarms for the resource, then base the health check off of the Cloud Watch metric.
 You will not be able get the health checker to make a request directly to your private resource.
 - Health checks can be enabled on all Routing Policies except Simple.
 If enable (not Failover), Route 53 won't send traffic to an instance failing a health check.
 - The Failover policy is different, in that is just for having a Primary and Seconday, but you can use Daisy Chaining underneath to combine it with other policies.

+## Domain Registrar vs DNS Service

+- A Domain Registrar is where you can purchase a Domain, it has a record that points to the Namespace service.
+- A Domain registrar is not a DNS, but usually comes with one.
+- You can configure the domain to use a different DNS, e.g. you buy a Domain with GoDaddy, but use Route 53 as the DNS.
+- To configure:
+  - Buy the domain with a registrar (if not buying through Route 53)
+  - Create a Route 53 public Hosted Zone, Name Servers will be provided for the Hosted Zone
+  - Update the Name Servers on the domain registrator with the Name Servers for the Route 53 DNS Hosted Zone.